awslabs/amazon-neptune-tools/cloudformation-templates/gremlin/README.md

 ## Pre-requisite

 The cloudformation template will assume there is an already established Amazon Neptune Cluster.

-Create a Neptune Cluster for Gremlin (resources):
+See the following links for how to create an Amazon Neptune Cluster for Gremlin:

 https://docs.aws.amazon.com/neptune/latest/userguide/get-started-CreateInstance-Console.html
 https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html